-Today, we serve more than 740,000 companies, ranging from small, start-up businesses with a handful of employees to large, multinational companies with tens of thousands of employees spanning the globe.
-From our humble beginnings as a local New Jersey business in 1949, we have expanded to become one of the world’s largest global business-to-business outsourcers with more than 57,000 associates.
+Today, we serve more than 860,000 clients, ranging from small, start-up businesses with a handful of employees to large, multinational companies with tens of thousands of employees spanning the globe.
+From our humble beginnings as a local New Jersey business in 1949, we have expanded to become one of the world’s largest global business-to-business outsourcers with more than 58,000 associates.

 As a global corporate citizen, ADP recognizes its responsibility to give back to and generate a lasting, positive impact on the communities in which we operate.
 This commitment to corporate social responsibility (CSR) is a core pillar of ADP’s Mission, Vision and Values, and encompasses everything from philanthropy, volunteerism and environmental stewardship to diversity, corporate governance, ethics, data privacy and data security.

 At ADP, we see our success and the rights of citizens as inextricably linked.
 We also firmly believe that businesses can and should have a positive impact on the world.
 That’s why we constantly strive to embed our CSR principles and practices into everything we do.